BreadEaterYT/JavaPHP/README.md

 - Compatible with PHP-FPM or `php-cgi` command

 ### How to use
-- Download the source code and build it and import it OR import it directly from my maven repository like this:
+- Download the source code and build it and import it <strong>OR</strong> import it directly from my maven repository like this:

 ```xml
 <repositories>